Questions for your apartment quest:

 Is parking included?

 Many Cleveland apartments will have an extra charge for either indoor or outdoor parking.
 This cost runs up to $150 per month in the trendier luxury apartments and lofts around the entertainment districts.
 Others will include parking in the listed rent price.
-In either case, be sure to ask about parking lot security, because even indoor parking is subject to smash-and-grabs.

 Is there pest control?